Creative Cigar Box Guitar: Cheap 11-Step Instrument

 100cm of hard wood is ideal for making a CBG neck.

-Once you’ve cut your neck to the desired length you need to thin the headstock so it’s thin enough that the machine heads have enough room to function.
+Once you’ve cut your cigar box guitar neck to the desired length you need to thin the headstock so it’s thin enough that the machine heads have enough room to function.
 The depth of the recess required will really depend on the specific machine heads you have bought, but thinning the neck to about 1.25-1.5cm should suffice for most makes.
 For a three string design, the length of the head stock should be around 11-12cm – this will give you enough space to position the tuners adequately and stop the strings from crowding.

 Mark Head Cutout